 The good news this week is that amputations due to diabetes have become much less frequent.
-A study conducted by the Centers for Disease Control and published in Diabetes Care reviews nontraumatic lower extremity amputations in diabetics between 1996 and 2008.
+A study conducted by the ” target=”_blank”>Diabetes Care reviews nontraumatic lower extremity amputations in diabetics between 1996 and 2008.
 In those twelve years the frequency of amputation in diabetics declined by two thirds.

 Many helpful trends are responsible for all those saved feet.
 Diabetes is typically diagnosed earlier and treated more aggressively now than in the mid 90s.
 Several of the medications used for diabetes now were unavailable then.
 Atherosclerosis treatment also continues to improve with recognition of the importance blood pressure control and of cholesterol lowering with statins.
 The importance of meticulous foot care by diabetic patients is better understood, and the management of diabetic wounds by multidisciplinary teams is becoming the standard of care.

 So in a week in which the news appears monolithically depressing I thought I’d spread some good news.
 Chances are you know someone with diabetes.
 Chances are that he will continue to lace both of his shoes for his whole life.